learnermaxRL/actAgents/docs/README.md

 ## Overview

-The Shopping AI System is a modular, extensible framework for building AI-powered agents that can handle complex tasks, such as customer service, product recommendations, web search, and more.
+The AI Agents Framework is a modular, extensible framework for building AI-powered agents that can handle complex tasks, such as customer service, product recommendations, web search, and more.
 Agents are built on top of a robust `BaseAgent` class, and can be easily extended with new tools, prompts, and behaviors.

 ---